Qayyūm al-asmā: Name

 In the standard English transliteration, the name of the essay is "Qayyūm al-asmā".
-Its meaning in Arabic is "the maintainer of the names".
-The names here refer to the 99 names of God in Islam.
-"Existence" (qayyum) is the name numbered 63.
-The book is sometimes called the Surat Yusuf (Surah interpretation of Joseph), or Ahsan al-Qisas (Arabic: best story of all stories), meaning the best story.
-"Ahsan al-Qisas" is a well-known name for Surat Yusuf in general and not necessarily related to the interpretation of the Báb in particular.
+Its meaning in Arabic can be rendered as "the maintainer of the names [of God]" or "The Self-Subsisting [Lord] of All Names".
+The names here refer to the 99 names of God (Allah) in Islam.
+"The Self-Subsisting One" (al-qayyum) is the 63rd name of God, and it is etymologically linked to the term Qa'im, a central theme in the work and others of the Báb.
+The book is sometimes called the Tafsir Surat Yusuf (The Commentary on the Surah of Joseph), or Ahsan al-Qisas, meaning the "best" or "most beautiful" of all stories, an allusion to the Surah which the book is ostensibly focused on.
+"Ahsan al-Qisas" comes from the well-known name for Surat Yusuf in general, derived from the third verse of that chapter of the Qur'an (Surah 12:3).